Setting Financial Goals: Stop Wishing. Start Planning

 There’s nothing wrong with these motivational tactics as long as you understand the vision is just the beginning.
 The next step is to break it down into clear-cut goals that reflect what is important to you and encourage productive behaviors.
 After all, goals without action are just dreams.

-How to Realistically Achieve Financial Goals Using the SMART Method
+How to Realistically Pursue Financial Goals Using the SMART Method

 Before getting started setting financial goals, consider the popular goal-setting acronym SMART, which stands for specific, measurable, achievable, relevant and time-bound.
 Here are some reasons why applying the SMART tool can help create more actionable goals: